 - Number of dependents, disabilities, and previous military service

 - All income earned by all family members

-The largest Section 8 program in the country is the New York City Housing Authority.
+The most extensive Section 8 program in the country is the New York City Housing Authority.
 Through them, 204,000 Section 8 renters are living in 86,200 apartments throughout the five boroughs.
 They provide both Housing Choice Vouchers and project-based programs.
-At present, the income limit for a single person $33,400 while for a family of four it’s $47,700.
+At present, the income limit for a single person $33,400, while for a family of four, it’s $47,700.

 However, since 2009 the program has stopped accepting new applications and only deals with those already on the program.